Menu

 in: Featured, Outdoor/Survival, Skills, Visual Guides

-How to Escape From a Building Using Bedsheets
+Skill of the Week: Escape From a Building Using Bedsheets

 Tying bedsheets together to make a viable rope seems like the sort of thing reserved for cartoons and action movies.
-But time and again it’s been proven to be a very real way to escape from multi-story buildings.
-A few days before Christmas in 2012, two inmates in a Chicago prison escaped their 17th-story cells by tying bedsheets together.
+But time and again it’s been proven to be a very real way of escaping from multi-story buildings.
+A few days before Christmas in 2012, for example, two inmates in a Chicago prison escaped their 17th-story cells by tying bedsheets together.
 A few years later, a prisoner in a maximum security prison in Australia used his sheets to scale exterior walls and escape.
 And if you think this tactic is reserved for desperate criminal masterminds, think again.
 On a warm summer night in Virginia in August of 2017, a 78-year-old woman escaped the flames engulfing her apartment by, you guessed it, tying her sheets together.

 Whether you’re a prisoner looking to make a daring escape or a tourist trying to flee from a burning hotel, tying bedsheets together is a perfectly viable way to make a makeshift rope.
 It’s also a good reason to always buy high-quality sheets, as higher thread counts mean higher tensile strength, which leads to a stronger bedsheet rope.